Filtering and grouping of responses

 Responses by question index page on Beatles consultation showing response rates for each question on Page 1.

-Select the question or additional filter you wish to filter by from the drop down list and then 'Add Filter'.
-You will now see the Filtering and Grouping box.
+Select the question or additional filter you wish to filter by from the dropdown list and then 'Add Filter'.
+You will now see the filtering and grouping box.

 View of filter stack in responses by question view, showing one filter applied.
 Screenshot.

 After applying the filter, a table and chart display the output from the selected option.
 In this case, 29 respondents selected John as their favourite Beatle.
-Screenshot.
+Screenshot

 You can narrow this down further by filtering with the 'How old are you?' question.
 To do that, select the 'How old are you?' question from the drop down, then 'Add Filter'.
-You can select more than one option — in this example the '30 or under' and '31-45' age brackets are selected to enable us to see responses from anyone who selected John as their favourite Beatle and is from the 30 or under and 31-45 age brackets.
+You can select more than one option — in this example the '30 or under' and '31-45' age brackets are selected to enable us to see responses from anyone who selected George as their favourite Beatle and is from the 30 or under and 31-45 age brackets.

 View of filter stack in responses by question view, showing multiple filters applied.
 Screenshot.